 Will this impact server performance?

 I haven’t done any extensive performance testing.
-The tests I’ve done, doesn’t show any impact on server performance at all, when using ImageProcessor + Picture helper.
+But the tests I’ve done, doesn’t show any impact on server performance at all, when using ImageProcessor + Picture helper.

 Other links that might be of interest